9 Different Types of Herons in North America

 The breeding season for this species usually occurs between April and July, with the female typically laying up to six eggs.

-Both the male and female types of herons in North America take part in incubating the eggs and rearing the young.
+In North America, male and female herons incubate the eggs and rearing the young.

 The nests of the Yellow-Crowned Night Heron are usually built in trees, shrubs, or bushes near water.